 Looking ahead, experts say that population growth and climate change, which is linked to an increasing number of extreme weather events, could put further strain on Northern Triangle economies, pushing more to migrate.

 How have Northern Triangle governments attempted to address these problems?

 Violence.
 Beginning in the early 2000s, Northern Triangle governments implemented a series of controversial anti-crime policies that significantly expanded police powers and enacted harsher punishments for gang members.
-They have also deployed military personnel to carry out police functions.

 What’s been the U.S. approach to the Northern Triangle?